osborngh/blog/gh_blog/content/posts/cg_math/post-1.md

 The source code is available on [github](https://www.github.com/osborngh).
 Each topic of the series has a dedicated branch which has only features implemented up to that point in it.

-If you don't understand the immediate above sentence, you should probably checkout the series of articles at [Atlassian](https://www.atlassian.com/git/tutorials).
+If you don't understand what 'branch' or even 'github' is, you should probably checkout the series of articles at [Atlassian](https://www.atlassian.com/git/tutorials).
 Just start with the beginner section on the site but avoid any `Bitbucket` stuff you see on the site for now.

 # Topics Of The Series